gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 They were halfway to it when a whistle blew.
 "Run!"
 Gaeston shouted needlessly.
 Voices shouted behind them.
-Erileine glanced over her shoulder.
-Soldiers in steel helmets were spilling out of the tunnel behind them.
+Erileine glanced over her shoulder as soldiers in steel helmets spilled out of the tunnel behind them.

 "*Forchem!*" a voice commanded!  *Thwack!
 Thwack!* Crossbow quarrels whistled past Erileine's ears.